Post By Peter_C

 If you want to try another well made tank, try IBTanked - Get Tanked With Us! ~!
 Love their stuff.

-Peter_C is Saving for a P3 ~~ Loves His *Colored* Billet Box
+Peter_C is Thrilled with his New P3 ~~ Loves His *Colored* Billet Box

 Only two defining forces have ever offered to die for you.
 Jesus Christ and the American Soldier.
 One died for your Soul, the other for your Freedom.